AskExplain/gcproc/README.md

 # Generalised Canonical Procrustes
-A generative encoding method - ideas stemming from the geomtric Procrustes, the statistical Canonical Correlation Analysis, and the neural network Autoencoder.
+A generative encoding method - ideas stemming from the geometric Procrustes, the statistical Canonical Correlation Analysis, and the neural network Autoencoder.

 A method that uses a likelihood model to align two datasets via an encoding in a lower dimensional space